Andrew Van de Kamp: Season 3

 When Andrew overhears the conversation between Bree and Orson about the death of Monique Polier, he believes that it is Orson's fault when his mother suffers a fall from a rigged ladder.
 Warning Orson that he has never met "bad Andrew", but he will if he harms Bree further, Andrew then tells the nurse that Orson is dangerous and should not be left alone with Bree.
 Later, Andrew leaves Bree under the care of Danielle who is upset she cannot go to the Scavo's pizzeria.
 Danielle then decides to leave Bree with Gloria, who unexpectedly shows up with soup.
 At the pizzeria, Andrew sees Danielle, and she confesses she left Bree with Gloria and he then rushes home.
 However, in "The Little Things You Do Together", he is knocked out by Gloria Hodge, who actually harmed Bree and intends to kill her.
-When Andrew comes round, he discovers that Orson has actually been trying to protect Bree, and their relationship returns to normal.
+When Andrew wakes up, he discovers that Orson has actually been trying to protect Bree.
+After this, they make amends once more.

-Andrew had no romance this season, though he reveals to Julie Mayer and Danielle that he has tried to seduce Austin McCann, Edie's nephew by telling them that Austin is not even gay after three beers in "No Fits, No Fights, No Feuds."
+Andrew had no romance this season, though he reveals to Julie Mayer and Danielle that he has tried to seduce Austin McCann, Edie's nephew, and failed.
 It is Andrew who convinces Austin to leave Fairview after he impregnates Danielle.
 In the episode "Liaisons" Andrew reveals he is only working at the Scavo's Pizzeria for $8.50 an hour because he is "doing the beer delivery guy."

 Andrew is much more protective of his mother this season, with the two having largely repaired their formerly rocky relationship.